Planning minors and majors

 The ordered List of units offered on the left-hand menu may also assist you in this selection process.

 Some recommendations on when compulsory units are normally taken, and some advice on which combinations of elective units are appropriate, are provided below.
-It is strongly recommended that students considering other unit combinations discuss these prior to enrolment with the relevant coordinators (listed below), or ask at Science Student Services.
+It is strongly recommended that students considering other unit combinations discuss these prior to enrolment with the relevant coordinators (see below), or ask at Science Student Services.

-Coordinators and advisors
+Coordinators and advisers

 These staff are all located in the Mathematics building at 9 Rainforest Walk (previously building 28).
 If they are not available, the staff in the School Enquiries Office (room 401 on level 4) may be able to direct you to another suitable member of staff.
+You may also email us at firstname.lastname@example.org and your enquiry will be directed to a suitable member of staff.

 Choosing level-one units